 Alternative Investment funds in India’s economy has got a boost ever since came into existence in India in 2012.
 There has been a steady hike in the number of investors...

-Every investor who is interested to invest fund in India should know about Alternative Investment Fund.
-The concept of Alternative Investment Fund (AIF) is becoming quite popular and is advantageous to the public at large.
+Every investor who is desirous of investing funds in India must understand the concept of the Alternative Investment Fund firstly.
+The idea of the Alternative Investment Fund (AIF) is becoming quite popular and is advantageous to the public at large.
 Moreover, Alternative Investment Fund registration helps in providing better returns to the investors.
 It is regulated under Regulation 2 (1) (b) SEBI (Alternative Investment Funds) Regulation, 2012.